niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 ### 2.1.6.1 Phrasal Semantic Units (Compound Verbs, etc.)

-In addition to words, [ORACC][oracc] recognizes Phrasal Semantic Units ([PSU](http://oracc.museum.upenn.edu/doc/help/lemmatising/psus/index.html)s), including idiomatic expressions, (Sumerian) Compound Verbs, multi-word proper nouns, etc. A PSU consists of multiple words, which are each lemmatized independently but are also indexed as a compound (and listed in the glossary).
+In addition to words, [ORACC](http://oracc.org) recognizes Phrasal Semantic Units ([PSU](http://oracc.museum.upenn.edu/doc/help/lemmatising/psus/index.html)s), including idiomatic expressions, (Sumerian) Compound Verbs, multi-word proper nouns, etc. A PSU consists of multiple words, which are each lemmatized independently but are also indexed as a compound (and listed in the glossary).

 In the JSON text edition files the PSUs are listed at the end under the node `linkbase` with references to where the expression appears in the text.
 The node `linkbase` has as its value a list of dictionaries, each dictionary represents one occurrence of a PSU.
 The following snippet represents **gu₃ de₂-a-za** ('of your speaking') in [Bau A](http://oracc.org/epsd2/literary/Q000616) Segment C line 9 ([ETCSL 4.02.1](<http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.4.02.1&display=Crit&charenc=gcirc&lineid=c4021.C.5#c4021.C.9>)):